cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ```
 make
 ```
 You should now see the kernel object code `hellomodule.ko` in that directory.
 In the following section, we will learn how to install our module into the kernel, then uninstall the module from the kernel.
+For writing your LKM, you should consider making a new directory in `/home/kernel/` for your Makefile and source code.

 ### Installing/Uninstalling LKMs

 To insert the module, type the following command: